Yash-Handa/Socio-Konnect/README.md

 The development environment for Express with Front end boiler plates

+## The app is made using Express generator(v 4.16.0) with handlebars and runs on port 1998

 ## Express Security

 For security **Helmet** is used with its defaults and additionally **Content Security Policy**